crocandr/docker-openvpn/README.md

       - `KEY_ORG=My Tech Company` - certificate key data
       - `KEY_EMAIL=vpn@my-tech-company.com` - certificate key data
       - `KEY_OU=IT NETWORK` - certificate key data
-      - `USE_OLD_IPTABLES=yes` - if you use older Linux host (example: debian 9) that uses iptables, enable this option because the newer container uses nftables instead of iptables
+      - `IPTABLES_CMD=iptabes` - default is iptables, this command is in the container, but if you use host mode, you can override with other iptables compatible and alternative command on the docker host
       - `NAT_RULE_AUTO=yes` (optional) - set the IPTABLES NAT rules automatically if you run with `network_mode: "host"` option (enable: 1,y,yes ; disable: false,0,n,no).
 This feature is disabled by default.
       - `VPN_NETWORK=10.88.77.0/24` (optional) - you can modify the default VPN network.
 This is useful with NAT_RULE_AUTO option.
       - `VPN_IS_DEFAULTGW=yes` (optional) - you can set the VPN host as default GW on every connected clients.
 All traffic will go through the VPN such as web browsing, dns querries, etc.